khushi-tulsiyan/deeplogicai-intern-assignment/README.md

 Figures out what's important in each one
 When you give it a new invoice, it tells you which ones in your collection are most similar

-It's like playing a game of "find the matching invoice," but the computer does all the hard work for you!